hexagonal717/wushowhidetoolalt/README.md

 The script sets specific cleanup options and runs `cleanmgr` to perform disk cleanup.
 After cleanup, it removes the state flags from the registry.

 ### 3. Delivery Optimization Service
-The script disables the Delivery Optimization service by setting its startup type to disabled.
+The script disables the Delivery Optimization service by setting its startup type to disabled temporarily and enables it back after SoftwareDistribution folder Cleanup.

 ### 4. SoftwareDistribution Folder Cleanup
 The script stops Windows Update services, takes ownership of the `SoftwareDistribution` folder, deletes its contents with a retry mechanism, and restores the folder’s ownership to default settings.